revoicechat/revoicechat/README.md

 - Location : `/signal`
 - Scheme : `http`
-- Forware Hostname/IP : `IP of CoreServer`
+- Forware Hostname/IP : `IP of StunServer` (Should be the same as CoreServer)
 - Forward Port : `3478` (default for coturn)

 #### Custom location `/media`